-It was His grace that was given to the Lord’s human mother and it is the same grace – given to to us who believe on His name – His body, His church, His darling, His beloved bride.
+It was His grace that was given to the Lord’s human mother and it is the same grace – given to us who believe on His name – His body, His church, His darling, His beloved bride.

-What it the calling of the Church.. those so often described as ‘saints’ in Scripture?
-Well – the calling of the 'saints” was for a purpose: that we should be holy and without blame before him in love.
+What is the calling of the Church.. those so often described as ‘saints’ in Scripture?
+Well – the calling of the 'saints' was for a purpose: that we should be holy and without blame before him in love.
 Eph.1:4